FelixWeichselgartner/felixweichselgartner.github.io/index.md

 <table>
   <tr>
     <td> Servus!
-My name is Felix Weichselgartner and I'm an Electrical Engineering student from Lower Bavaria in Germany.
-Beside my study at the <a href="https://www.haw-landshut.de/">Landshut University of Applied Sciences</a> I'm working as a software engineer for the <a href="https://www.jungheinrich.de/">Jungheinrich AG</a> in the department of software for automated guided vehicles.
+My name is Felix Weichselgartner and I'm an Electrical Engineer from Lower Bavaria in Germany.
 In my spare time I like to program and do different electrical projects.
 However, I also enjoy playing video games, skiing and reading. </td>
     <td> <img src="assets/img/Felix.jpg" alt="felix" width="1400"> </td>
   </tr>
 </table>